Have you ever wondered if a yeast infection is contributing to your difficulties in becoming pregnant?

 How Can Yeast Infections Affect My Fertility?

 Recurrent vaginal yeast infections cause the internal vaginal flora to become unbalanced which may make it harder for the sperm to reach the uterus.
 Sperm is not killed by overgrowth of Candida, but because the infection changes the consistency of the cervical mucous, it may make it more difficult for the sperm to reach the cervical opening.
+Inflammation from the body trying to fight off the infection is hostile to sperm, too.

 An imbalance in our vaginal flora impairs the vaginal mucosa’s ability to fight off other infections or diseases, which may lead to other fertility issues later in life.
 Having a yeast infection is difficult on the bodies immune system and if you have other fertility issues you are trying to heal it may make it harder on your body if it is constantly fighting Candida overgrowth.

-My bronchitis was still present after two months after giving birth, so the doctor prescribed antibiotics again; my son then received the antibiotics through my breastmilk and he got a yeast infection in all of his wonderful baby fat creases.
+My bronchitis was still present two months after giving birth, so the doctor prescribed antibiotics again; my son then received the antibiotics through my breast milk and he got a yeast infection in all of his wonderful baby fat creases.
 The infection became so bad that his skin split open and would bleed.
 I hate to share this awful story with you, but I want all of you to understand how delicate our internal and external flora is.
 Changes in it puts you at risk for Candida overgrowth, which spreads easily.
 The yeast infection that my son and I had was aggressively treated by natural methods and we healed up, but it would have been best if we never had to endure that.
 Just to let you know, my bronchitis was not healed by the antibiotics and was later diagnosed as a mold allergy.
 This story paints a picture of the cascade of problems associated with repeated antibiotic use and the effects of killing our good intestinal and vaginal flora, as well as the healthy flora on our skin.

 Ways You Can Treat Yeast Infection From Home